- Printable Information

 - Member Application

-- Other Scholarships - PORAC, CLEA, and other affiliated agencies offer scholarships for dependents of law enforcement officers.
+- Other Scholarships - National University offers a scholarship for law enforcement officers.
+PORAC, CLEA, and other affiliated agencies offer scholarships for dependents of law enforcement officers.

 LINE OF DUTY SCHOLARSHIPS